moliver28/research-handbook/content/handbook/engineering/releases/security-releases/index.md

 At GitLab, we have two types of security releases:

 1. Planned: A planned security release to publish all available vulnerability fixes to [the current, and previous two GitLab versions](https://docs.gitlab.com/ee/policy/maintenance.html).
-Planned security releases normally take place after the [monthly release](https://about.gitlab.com/releases/).
+Planned security releases normally take place around the [monthly release](https://about.gitlab.com/releases/).
 1. Unplanned critical: An unplanned, immediate patch and mitigation is required.

 Security releases are prepared in parallel with regular GitLab.com deployments so that continuous deployment is not blocked.
 In this way we can apply security fixes to GitLab.com instances before the public release.